 Course Syllabus and Organization:

 - This syllabus is available on the Syllabus page in our Blackboard course. - The course is organized into sixteen weeks.
-Each week has its own folder on the Course Content page in our Blackboard course. - Each course week runs from 9:00 AM Monday to 9:00 AM of the following Monday.
+Each week has its own folder on the Course Content (Weekly Lessons) page in our Blackboard course.